itsroops/vcf_comp_with_gold_standard/README.md

 # Automated comparison of VCF files with gold standard file using hap.py tool
-This tool would use the hap.py comparison tool for comparing the generated VCF files with the gold standard file.
+This tool would use the **hap.py** comparison tool for comparing the generated VCF files with the gold standard file.

 ## Prerequisites
-1. Please be sure to have 'make' program installed in your system.
+1. Please be sure to have **make** program installed in your system.
 It can easily be checked using `which make`.
 This is required for building source codes.
-2. Please install 'git' in the system.
+2. Please install **git** in the system.

 ## Installation
 The installation process is pretty strightforward and can be achieved easily by the following steps.